teamdatatonic/gen-ai-hackathon/dt_gen_ai_analytics-helper/README.md

 </table>
 <hr>

-**➡️ Your task:** Learn about Generative AI by building your own Analytics Assistant using Python and LangChain!

-**❗ Note:** This workshop has been designed to be run in Jupyter notebook

 ## Datatonic GenAI Hackathon Helper module
 - A helper Python module to abstract parts of the Datatonic Gen AI Hackathon workshop.